coalaura/vs-fivem/README.md

 This extension adds FiveM native support, code-completions, diagnostics and helpful commands for lua files.

+I recommend also getting [sumneko's lua language server](https://marketplace.visualstudio.com/items?itemName=sumneko.lua) for reference finding, lua auto-completion and more helpful features.
+To not interfere with this extension i'd also turn off `Lua.diagnostics.enable`, `Lua.semantic.variable` and increasing `Lua.workspace.preloadFileSize` if necessary.

 ### Support for most of FiveM's [lua-glm](https://github.com/citizenfx/lua/blob/luaglm-dev/cfx/README.md) extensions
 ```lua
 -- Support +=, -=, *=, /=, <<=, >>=, &=, |=, and ^= operators